 Wilkinson's disloyalties and treachery with Spain began after his service in the Continental Army ended.
 He crossed the Appalachian Mountains and joined the masses of pioneers eager to profit in the fertile Kentucky fields.
-He became a land speculator - and then, like many of his fellow homesteaders, fell promptly into debt.23 This is believed to be only one of the reasons underscoring his pervasive plotting to undermine the westward expansion of the country.24
+He became a land speculator - then, like many of his fellow homesteaders, fell promptly into debt.22 This is believed to be only one of the reasons underscoring his pervasive plotting to undermine the westward expansion of the country.23

-Wilkinson knew every one of consequence in the early nation, from Washington on down.
-But his career in the military and civilian life is peppered with double-dealing, betrayals, conspiracies, and dishonesty.
-Clearly distrusted, he earned the title given to him by biographers as a "sociopathic rogue who, for all his defects, had the charismatic ability to live a double life in public view."
-American historian William Mclaughlin seems to have captured a snapshot of Wilkinson's career in the title of one of his essays.
-He characterized Wilkinson as "a general who never won a battle or lost a court-martial."
+Wilkinson knew everyone of consequence in the early nation, from Washington on down.
+But his career in the military and civilian life is peppered with double-dealing, betrayals, conspiracies, and dishonesty.24 Clearly distrusted, he earned the title given to him by biographers as a "sociopathic rogue who, for all his defects, had the charismatic ability to live a double life in public view."25 American historian William McLaughlin captured a snapshot of Wilkinson's career in the title of one of his essays.
+He characterized Wilkinson as "a general who never won a battle or lost a court-martial."26